 1. Dig a planting hole two to three times wider than the root-ball to provide loose soil into which the roots can expand horizontally near the soil surface where there is more oxygen, a necessary ingredient for root survival.
 Check the depth of the hole as you dig so that the top of the root-ball sits just above the surrounding grade.
 Digging a hole that’s too deep will allow the root-ball to settle.
 When settling occurs, excess soil that accumulates around the trunk creates an ideal location for disease to enter the plant.

 2. Backfill halfway once the plant is properly situated in the hole.
 Watering at this point will reduce large air pockets and help stabilize the plant while you perform the following steps.

 3. Remove all twine or wire tied around the main stem of the plant.
-If the root-ball is supported by a wire basket, use wire cutters to remove the top portion of the basket to prevent the wire from restricting growth as the roots and root flare expand over time.
-Remove the burlap from the top of the root-ball with a sharp knife.
-Burlap on top of the root-ball can act like a wick if exposed to air and draw moisture from the soil.
-The burlap on the bottom of the root-ball will decompose as the roots grow through it.
+If the root ball is supported by a wire basket, use wire cutters to remove the top portion of the basket to prevent the wire from restricting growth as the roots and root flare expand over time.
+Remove the burlap from the root ball with a sharp knife.
+Burlap on top of the root ball can act like a wick if exposed to air and draw moisture from the soil.
+The burlap on the very bottom of the root-ball will decompose as the roots grow through it.

 Now that I planted it, what do I do?